 mod-queryacl: - id: default address: [192.0.2.73-192.0.2.90, 203.0.113.0/24] interface: 198.51.100 zone: - domain: example.com module: mod-queryacl/default

 mod-queryacl: - id: STR address: ADDR[/INT] | ADDR-ADDR ... interface: ADDR[/INT] | ADDR-ADDR ...

-A list of allowed ranges and/or subnets for query’s source address.
+An optional list of allowed ranges and/or subnets for query’s source address.
 If the query’s address does not fall into any of the configured ranges, NOTAUTH rcode is returned.

 rrl — Response rate limiting¶